 “Think of the Indiana CTSI as your battery powered by people, tools, and funding,” she said.

-Throughout the day, the speakers called Notre Dame researchers to share their ideas and contribute their unique strengths to the Indiana CTSI’s efforts.
+Throughout the day, the speakers called on Notre Dame researchers to share their ideas and contribute their unique strengths to the Indiana CTSI’s efforts.

 Melanie DeFord, who is assistant vice president for research at Notre Dame and the Indiana CTSI’s deputy director for that institution, said she was encouraged and exhilarated by the attendees’ strong engagement.
 She hopes that will translate to continued engagement with the Indiana CTSI after the retreat.